Leveraging Latent Features for Local Explanations: Experiments

 \section{Experiments}

-We next illustrate the usefulness of CEM-MAF on two image data sets - CelebA \cite{celebA} and ISIC Lesions \cite{isic1,isic2} (results on Fashion-MNIST \cite{fashionmnist} are in the Supplement).
-These datasets cover the gamut of images having known versus derived features.
+We next illustrate the usefulness of CEM-MAF on three image datasets - ISIC Lesions \cite{isic1,isic2}, CelebA \cite{celebA}, and Fashion-MNIST \cite{fashionmnist}.
+These datasets cover the gamut of images having known versus derived features and color versus grayscale.
 CEM-MAF handles each scenario and offers explanations that are understandable by humans.
+We include Fashion-MNIST in our study solely in order to demonstrate the advantages of CEM-MAF over CEM \cite{CEM}; as previously noted, CEM is only amenable to grayscale images and it was particularly this limitation of CEM that motivated the use of latent features to derive a new framework for contrastive explanations that is amenable to color images such as ISIC Lesions and CelebA.

-These experiments exemplify the following observations: \setlist[itemize]{leftmargin=*} \begin{itemize} \item PNs offer intuitive explanations given a set of interpretable monotonic attribute functions.
-In fact, our user study finds them to be the preferred form of explanation since describing a decision in isolation (viz. why is a smile a smile) using PPs, relevance, or heatmaps is not always informative. \item PPs offer better direction as to what is important for the classification versus too much direction by LIME (shows too many features) or too little direction by Grad-CAM (only focuses on smiles). \item PPs and PNs offer the guarantee of being 100\% accurate in maintaining or changing the class respectively as seen in Table 1 versus LIME or Grad-CAM. \item Both proximity in the input and latent space along with sparsity in the additions play an important role in generating good quality human-understandable contrastive explanations. \end{itemize}
+We make the following observations: \setlist[itemize]{leftmargin=*} \begin{itemize} \item PNs offer intuitive explanations given a set of interpretable monotonic attribute functions.
+In fact, our user study finds them to be the preferred form of explanation; describing a decision in isolation (viz. why is a smile a smile) using PPs, relevance, or heatmaps is not always informative. \item PPs offer better direction as to what is important for the classification versus too much direction by LIME (shows too many features) or too little direction by Grad-CAM (only focuses on smiles). \item PPs and PNs, by definition, offer the guarantee of being 100\% accurate in maintaining or changing the class respectively as seen in Table 1 versus LIME or Grad-CAM. \eat{\item Both proximity in the input and latent space along with sparsity in the additions play an important role in generating good quality human-understandable contrastive explanations.} \end{itemize}